Effects of Classroom-Based Yoga Intervention on Stress and Attention in 2nd and 3rd Grade Students

 We are looking forward to the follow-up study that will address some of these limitations.

-We want to thank Dr. Danielle Day and Adam Potts from University of Massachusetts- Lowell and their research team for conducting the study, as well as Dr. Sat Bir Khalsa and his lab members at Harvard Medical School/ Brigham and Woman's Hospital, for providing scientific support and consultation for this study.
+We want to thank Dr. Danielle Day, Dr. Adam Potts from University of Massachusetts- Lowell and their research team for conducting the study, as well as Dr. Sat Bir Khalsa and Dr. Bethany Butzer at Harvard Medical School/ Brigham and Woman's Hospital, for preparing the scientific publication of the study results.

 Many thanks to the students and teachers of the Horace Mitchell Elementary School in Kittery, ME and Principal David Foster for their support and enthusiasm in conducting this study, as well as our lead Yoga 4 Classrooms Trainer Sharon Trull for facilitating the program's implementation in the school and assistance with the research.